 "ALWAYS HERE, ALWAYS READY, SERVING YOU WITH PRIDE AND EXCELLENCE."

-The department staffing consists of 62 public safety personnel, 8 civilian employees, and 10 reserves.
-Our present annual call volume is almost 9,000 (8,969 in 2015) responses per year.
-70% of these calls are medical in nature.
-Approximately 5% are fire related and another 5% hazardous material related with the remaining 20% in various "other” categories.
-The department participates in Interagency Hazardous Materials and Urban Search and Rescue Teams, maintaining our Heavy Rescue Unit and three rescue boats.
+The mission of the Napa Fire Department is to serve the community from four fire stations (soon to be 5) covering 18 square miles within the City limits of Napa in the heart of the Napa Valley wine country.
+Each station provides an Advanced Life Support (Paramedic) Engine company staffed with a minimum of three personnel.
+In addition, Fire Station One provides a Ladder Truck Company capable of specialized operations.
+The department staffing consists of 59 sworn personnel, 7 civilian employees, 1 part time employee, and 1 volunteer employee.
+Our present annual call volume is about 9,000 responses per year of which 70% are medical in nature.
+Approximately 5% are fire related and another 5% hazardous material related with the remaining 20% in various "other" categories.
+The department participates in Interagency Hazardous Materials and Urban Search and Rescue Teams, maintaining a Heavy Rescue Unit and three rescue boats.

 Our Fire Department also works closely with CAL FIRE, and Napa County Fire Department and maintains mutual and automatic aid agreements with those agencies as well as with the cities of American Canyon and Vallejo.
 Our department also participates in a Statewide Mutual Aid system as part of the California State Emergency Management Authority (EMA) by housing and staffing a State fire engine (EMA 365) that can respond to large emergency incidents throughout the state.